-22.- EIA report: publicity
+EIA report: publicity

-(1) Subject to paragraphs (2) and (3), after providing the relevant authority with the EIA report, the developer must publish a notice in accordance with paragraphs (4) and (5).

-- (2) If the relevant authority informs the developer that- - (a) the relevant authority thinks that the development is likely to have significant effects on the environment in an EEA state $[...]^2$; or - (b) an EEA state $[...]^2$ has made a request under paragraph (1) of regulation 24 (development affecting $[...]^3$ EEA states), the developer must not publish the notice until after the relevant authority notifies the developer in writing that the relevant authority has sent the EEA state the information referred to in that paragraph.
+- 22.-(1) Subject to paragraphs (2) and (3), after providing the relevant authority with the EIA report, the developer must publish a notice in accordance with paragraphs (4) and (5). - (2) If the relevant authority informs the developer that- - (a) the relevant authority thinks that the development is likely to have significant effects on the environment in an EEA state(24) (other than the United Kingdom); or - (b) an EEA state (other than the United Kingdom) has made a request under paragraph (1) of regulation 24 (development affecting other EEA states), the developer must not publish the notice until after the relevant authority notifies the developer in writing that the relevant authority has sent the EEA state the information referred to in that paragraph.

-(3) Where the application is for a section 36 variation, the developer must not publish the notice until after the developer is notified under regulation 4(6) of the Electricity Generating Stations (Variation of Consents) (England and Wales) Regulations 20134[, or in a case where the Welsh Ministers are the relevant authority, under regulation 4(6) of the Electricity (Offshore Generating Stations) (Variation of Consents) (Wales) Regulations 2019,]5 that the application is suitable for publication.

-(4) The notice must be published-

-- (a) in the London Gazette or, if the development will be carried out in relevant waters that are to be treated as adjacent to Northern Ireland for the purposes referred to in article 3(1) of the Adjacent Waters Boundaries (Northern Ireland) Order 2002, in the Belfast Gazette; and - (b) in 2 successive weeks in a local newspaper or newspapers circulating in the locality in which the development will be carried out or, if the development will be carried out in relevant waters- - (i) in 2 successive weeks in a local newspaper or newspapers likely to come to the attention of persons likely to be affected by the development; - (ii) in a national newspaper or newspapers; - (iii) in Lloyd's List; and - (iv) in an appropriate fishing trade journal that is published at intervals not exceeding 1 month (if such a journal is in circulation).

-(5) The notice must-
+- (3) Where the application is for a section 36 variation, the developer must not publish the notice until after the developer is notified under regulation 4(6) of the Electricity Generating Stations (Variation of Consents) (England and Wales) Regulations 2013(25) that the application is suitable for publication. - (4) The notice must be published- - (a) in the London Gazette or, if the development will be carried out in relevant waters that are to be treated as adjacent to Northern Ireland for the purposes referred to in article 3(1) of the Adjacent Waters Boundaries (Northern Ireland) Order 2002(26), in the Belfast Gazette: and - (b) in 2 successive weeks in a local newspaper or newspapers circulating in the locality in which the development will be carried out or, if the development will be carried out in relevant waters- - (i) in 2 successive weeks in a local newspaper or newspapers likely to come to the attention of persons likely to be affected by the development; - (ii) in a national newspaper or newspapers; - (iii) in Lloyd's List; and - (iv) in an appropriate fishing trade journal that is published at intervals not exceeding 1 month (if such a journal is in circulation). - (5) The notice must- - (a) describe the application; - (b) state that an environmental impact assessment will be undertaken in respect of the development and, where the relevant authority so informs the developer, that the